benwiz/learn/NOTES.md

 ## Notes

 - The data structure of having an array for vertices, an array for edges, and an array for shapes is not ideal.
 I decided to take this structure from boba.js because the point of this project is to learn C and WASM not to create an optmized program.
-In this same vein, some of the updating algorithms can be optmized but I am more interested in C language optmizations like when to use values vs. addresses.
+In this same vein, some of the updating algorithms, `updateEdges` for example, can be greatly optmized but I am more interested in C language optmizations, for exmaple when to use values vs. addresses.

 ## To Do